-The In Short Supply: American Families Struggle to Secure Everyday Essentials (PDF) research project found that one in three low-income American families struggles to afford basic non-food household goods—including products related to personal care, household care and baby care—and, as a result, make trade-offs with other living expenses and employ coping strategies to secure essential household goods.
+In 2013, Feeding America in partnership with the University of Illinois at Urbana-Champaign released In Short Supply: American Families Struggle to Secure Everyday Essentials.
+One in three low-income American families struggles to afford basic non-food household goods—including products related to personal care, household care and baby care—and, as a result, make trade-offs with other living expenses and employ coping strategies to secure essential household goods.
+Over the last 12 months, families reported the following coping strategies and budget tradeoffs:

-- 39% of families reported brushing their teeth without toothpaste.
+- 39% of families brushed their teeth without toothpaste.

-- 40% of families reported skipping or delaying paying rent.
+- 40% of families skipped or delayed paying rent.

-- 44% of families reported delaying changing a diaper.
+- 44% of families delayed changing a diaper.

-- 49% of families reported cutting back on medical expenses.
+- 49% of families cut back on medical expenses

-- 64% of families reported skipping or delaying paying utility bills.
+- 64% of families skipped or delayed paying utility bills.

-- 74% of families reported skipping washing dishes or doing laundry.
+- 74% of families skipped washing dishes or doing laundry.